Pavan-Nambi/Haskel/README.md

 ghci>9 `div` 2 (does int division)
 4
 ```
  you can only use div on whole number types like Int and Integer, and you can only use / on decimal types like Double.
-Here’s an example of what happens if you try to mix them up: